christophersutton/client/README.md

 > How long have YOU wanted a green thumb? <br />
 > No need to wait, any longer!
 >
-> Water My Plants tells you when to feed and water the foliage.
+> We tell you when to feed and water the foliage.<br />
 > Make the forgettable your routine&trade;
 >
 > Water My Plants